Azure/sap-hana/documentation/ansible/system-design-deployment/app/prepare-ini.md

 ## Inputs

 1. SAP Library prepared with the SAP Media.
+1. The BoM file for this stack.

 ## Process

 ### Access SWPM

-1. Connect to your target VM as the `root` user
+1. Connect to your target VM as the `root` user;
 1. Mount the `sapbits` container to your target VM.
-This process is documented on the [Microsoft Azure Website](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-how-to-mount-container-linux).
-Detailed instructions for the `sapbits` container can be found by clicking `Connect` from the Azure Portal `sapbits` Overview
+This process is documented on the [Microsoft Azure Website](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-how-to-mount-container-linux);
-1. Make and change to a temporary directory:\
+1. Make and change to a temporary directory:

    `mkdir /tmp/app_template; cd $_`

-1. Copy the required media from `sapbits/` to `/tmp/app_template`:\
+1. Copy the required media from `sapbits/` to `/tmp/app_template`:

    `cp /mnt/<sapbits fileshare path> /tmp/app_template`

    **_Note_:** The files required for specific application installations can be found in the BoM file generated in the [prepare bom](./prepare-bom) process listed under `media`.

-1. Update the permissions to make `SAPCAR` executable (SAPCAR version may change depending on your downloads):\
+1. Update the permissions to make `SAPCAR` executable (SAPCAR version may change depending on your downloads):

    `chmod +x /tmp/app_template/SAPCAR_1311-80000935.EXE`

-1. Ensure `/usr/sap/install/SWPM/`exists and extract `SWPM20SP07_0-80003424.SAR` via `SAPCAR.EXE` here(SAR file version may change depending on your downloads):\
+1. Ensure `/usr/sap/install/SWPM/`exists and extract `SWPM20SP07_0-80003424.SAR` via `SAPCAR.EXE` here (SAR file version may change depending on your downloads):

    `/tmp/app_template/archives/SAPCAR_1311-80000935.EXE -xf /tmp/app_template/archives/SWPM20SP07_0-80003424.SAR -R /usr/sap/install/SWPM/`

-1. Ensure `/usr/sap/install/config` exists and contains the XML Stack file downloaded from the SAP Maintenance Planner:\
+1. Ensure `/usr/sap/install/config` exists and contains the XML Stack file downloaded from the SAP Maintenance Planner:

-`mkdir -p "/usr/sap/install/config" && cp /tmp/app_template/BoMs/S4HANA_SP05_v001/stackfiles/<MP stack file>.xml /usr/sap/install/config`
+   `mkdir -p "/usr/sap/install/config" && cp /tmp/app_template/BoMs/S4HANA_2020_ISS_v001/stackfiles/<MP stack file>.xml /usr/sap/install/config`

-1. Ensure `/usr/sap/downloads/` exists:\
+1. Ensure `/usr/sap/downloads/` exists:

    `mkdir /usr/sap/downloads/`

-1. Move `SAPEXE_200-80004393.SAR`  to `/usr/sap/downloads/`:\
+1. Move `SAPEXE_200-80004393.SAR`  to `/usr/sap/downloads/`:

-`mv /tmp/app_template/archives/SAPEXE_200-80004393.SAR -R /usr/sap/downloads/`
+   `mv /tmp/app_template/archives/SAPEXE_200-80004393.SAR /usr/sap/downloads/`

-1. Move `/tmp/app_template/archives/SAPHOSTAGENT49_49-20009394.SAR` to `/usr/sap/downloads/`:\
+1. Move `/tmp/app_template/archives/SAPHOSTAGENT49_49-20009394.SAR` to `/usr/sap/downloads/`:

-`mv /tmp/app_template/archives/SAPHOSTAGENT49_49-20009394.SAR -R usr/sap/downloads/`.
+   `mv /tmp/app_template/archives/SAPHOSTAGENT49_49-20009394.SAR usr/sap/downloads/`

-1. Follow the instructions bellow to generate each ini template
+1. Follow the instructions below to generate each `ini` template.

-### Generating unattended installation inifile for ASCS
+### Generating unattended installation `ini` file for ASCS

 This section covers the manual generation of the ABAP SAP Central Services (ASCS) unattended install file

-In order to install SCS unattended, an inifile needs to be generated in order to pass all of the required parameters into the SWPM installer.
-Currently, the only way to generate a new one is to partially run through a manual install as per SAP Note [2230669 - System Provisioning Using a Parameter Input File](https://launchpad.support.sap.com/#/notes/2230669)
+In order to install SCS unattended, an `ini` file needs to be generated in order to pass all of the required parameters into the SWPM installer.
+Currently, the only way to generate a new one is to partially run through a manual install as per SAP Note [2230669 - System Provisioning Using a Parameter Input File](https://launchpad.support.sap.com/#/notes/2230669).

 The following steps show how to manually begin the install of an ASCS instance in order to create an unattended file should it be needed.

-1. On your ASCS Node connected as Root launch Software Provisioning Manager, shown in [Software Provision Manager input](#Example-Software-Provision-Manager-input)
+1. On your ASCS Node as the `root` user, launch Software Provisioning Manager, shown in [Software Provision Manager input](#Example-Software-Provision-Manager-input)
 1. Establish a connection to the ASCS node using a web browser
 1. Launch the required URL to access SWPM shown in [Software Provision Manager output](#Example-Software-Provision-Manager-output)
 1. Accept the security risk and authenticate with the systems ROOT user credentials